ArtUshak/ArchiveFetcher/README.md

 # rusarchives_fetcher

-This is script to fetch data from http://rusarchives.ru/.
+This is script to fetch data from http://rusarchives.ru/ and http://temples.ru/.